Killing of Abdel Fattah al-Sharif: Reactions

 After the verdict was announced, many Israeli politicians including Netanyahu called for Azaria to be pardoned while others accused the Israeli military of "abandoning" him.
 Protests also erupted outside the courthouse in response to the verdict.
 The Palestinian Authority meanwhile called the trial "farcical", alleging that the Israeli government was trying to "deflect attention from its wide crimes."
 The Palestinian cameraman who recorded the incident claimed that he had received threats to his life and was also attacked by Israeli settlers.
 After reports emerged that some soldiers at the scene of the January 2017 Jerusalem truck attack had fled and hesitated in firing at the truck, some right-wing commenters alleged that they hadn't quickly responded because of the court verdict given in Azaria's case, fearing they would face similar punishment.
 The IDF, however, stated that at least two soldiers fired at the attacker, and denied a connection between troops' response to the case, as did a cadet who was present at the incident.
 Dozens of people illegally protested against the conviction outside the residence of the President of Israel on 8 January.
 At least seven protesters were arrested for public order offenses.

 General Eyal Zamir, head of Southern Command, stated on 10 January at the Haifa Leadership Conference that Azaria committed a criminal offense, but it was a threshold.
 He also stated the IDF couldn't compromise its values or it will lose its morality.
 Colonel Nimrod Aloni, commander of Paratroopers Brigade, reiterated the need to follow the rules of engagement at the forum.
 Defense Minister Lieberman later called on people to calm down regarding the verdict while telling them to remember that Azaria is an excellent soldier and that al-Sharif was a terrorist who came to murder Jews.
 He also stated that everything was being done to guard IDF's values and Azaria.

 After the sentencing, several ministers called for Azaria to be pardoned.
 Meanwhile, al-Sharif's father criticized the sentence as a "joke" and his family claimed that Palestinians were jailed longer for stone-throwing.
 Protests continued outside the courthouse as Azaria was sentenced.
 Netanyahu also backed a pardon for Azaria, saying that it is important to consider the "challenging circumstances" young soldiers face.
 Some human rights organisations and Palestinian leaders criticized the sentencing as overly lenient.
 The Arab League also criticized the length of the sentence, alleging it showed "racism", while Office of the United Nations High Commissioner for Human Rights called it "excessively lenient" and "unacceptable".
 On 12 March, revelers in a Hebron settlement paid tribute to Azaria during a parade organized to commemorate Purim.

+In 2024 the United States imposed visa restrictions on Azaria and his family, blocking them from entry into the United States.
+State Department spokesperson Matthew Miller explained that the restrictions were imposed for "gross violations of human rights."